desertbit/timer/README.md

 # Go Timer implementation with a fixed Reset behavior

-This is a lightweight timer implementation which is a drop-in replacement for Go's time.Timer.
-Reset behaves as one would expect and drains the timer.C channel.
+This is a lightweight timer implementation which is a drop-in replacement for Go's Timer.
+Reset behaves as one would expect and drains the timer.C channel automatically.
+The core design of this package is similar to the original runtime timer implementation.

 These two lines are equivalent except for saving some garbage: